justcaliturner/simple-code-editor/npm-package/README.md

 Default: `false`

-Description: enable line numbers to show or not, and unable to enable in `wrap` mode
+Description: enable line numbers to show or not, but unable in wrap text mode

 ```html
 <CodeEditor :line-nums="true"></CodeEditor>